MarcelSimader/SEPModules/README.md

 - ### SEPPrinting
   Provides easy and quick implementations of console UI elements like graphs, progress bars, and colored console printing.

+- ### SEPTeX
+  Provides a Python wrapper API for constructing LaTeX documents in code.

 ---

 ## Exmaple usages